acoomans/Spyglass/README.md

 ## Usage

-Get _Spyglass_ code
+Get _Spyglass_ code:

 	git clone git@github.com:acoomans/Spyglass.git

-Then drag and drop the _Spyglass_ directory in your project
+Then drag and drop the _Spyglass_ directory in your project.

-To get the dependancies, get the submodules:
+To get the dependencies, get the submodules:

 	cd Spyglass
 	git submodule update --init --recursive